-Ceramics 3 covers special problems in wheel throwing, and hand building techniques, with an emphasis on size and form.
-Students will explore areas of decoration, furthering their work with oxides, stains, and engobes.
-Students work more independently and make decisions as to areas of preference.
-Students will continue to gain the ability to analyze, and respond to various ceramic pieces, including their own.
-Students will be introduced to numerous cultural, historical styles, and motifs, and will explore areas leading to originality, and good workmanship in his/her work.
-Students will compile enough work to demonstrate their abilities through the use of a portfolio, which can be used for college entrance, or employment in a visual art field.
+Ceramics 4 covers special problems in wheel throwing and hand building techniques, with an emphasis on independent study and self-motivation.
+Students will continue to work developing glazes, and will be introduced to kiln firing.
+Students will also continue to gain the ability to analyze and respond to various ceramic pieces including their own.
+Students will be introduced to numerous cultural and historical styles and motifs.
+They will make decisions as to areas of preference, and explore areas leading to originality and workmanship in their work.
+Students will compile enough work to demonstrate their abilities through the use of a portfolio, which can be used for college entrance or employment in a visual art field.

-GENERAL GOALS / PURPOSES:
+GENERAL GOALS AND PURPOSES:

-- Goal 1: Study qualities and constraints of working in clay, and developing techniques for successfully working in the media, to produce sculptural, functional, and decorative objects. - Goal 2: Acquire advanced skills to create, represent, and interpret ideas and feelings through the medium of ceramics. - Goal 3: Display an advanced understanding of the elements of art, and principles of design, and incorporate those concepts into their ceramic pieces. - Goal 4: Display ability to aesthetically value and appreciate works of art through written opinions, and class discussions. - Goal 5: Develop an understanding of the role of ceramics in art, culture, history, and society.
+- Goal 1: Study qualities and constraints of working in clay, and developing techniques for successfully working in the media, to produce sculptural, functional, and decorative objects. - Goal 2: Acquire advanced skills to create, represent, and interpret ideas and feelings, through the medium of ceramics. - Goal 3: Display an advanced understanding of the elements of art, and principles of design, and incorporate those concepts into their ceramic pieces. - Goal 4: Display the ability to aesthetically value and appreciate works of art, through written opinions, and class discussions. - Goal 5: Develop an understanding of the role of ceramics in art, culture, history, and society.